 This type of sculpture played the role of "medium" between the living and the dead and continued to watch over the descendants.
 They are sometimes bifaces, mbulu-viti, symbolizing the masculine and feminine aspect at the same time.
 This type of room was indeed used during the preservation of mortuary remains of ancestors of high lineage in baskets surmounted by very specific sculptures playing somehow the role of guardians of relics named ngulu.

-Ancestor worship, the bwete (Northern Kota) was at the heart of the social and religious life of the Kota and has many analogies with that of the Fang.
 In the exclusive presence of initiates, the major decisions of the clan were taken during ceremonies during which the reliquaries were taken out and used.
 In order to reactivate the magic charge, the initiates rubbed the relic with sand.
-Among the Kota, these figures have reached an astonishing degree of stylization and abstraction: reduced to shoulders and "arms" surmounted by a large face, the latter can be concave (feminine) or convex (male).
-The concave face here offers two cabochon eyes pierced with a metallic pupil and a sharp nose.
-The copper plates alternate on the surface matted by the sand which was supposed to reactivate the magic power of the reliquary.
+In the Kota, these figures have reached a degree of astounding stylization and abstraction: reduced to the shoulders and "arms" surmounted by a large face, the latter can be concave (female) or convex (male).

 This item is sold with its certificate of authenticity